TomerArzu/success_flight/README.md

 # Success Flight Application
 * Success Flight application's input is csv file that you can find in this repository under `data_and_mocks\airport_flight_data.csv`
 * The csv contains data about flight from some airport.
-* The airport cannot contain 20 successful flights
+* The airport cannot contain more than 20 successful flights
 * Flight is 'success' if the difference between arrival and departure time is equal or grater then 3 hours and if there is no more then 20 successful flights ordered by arrival time.
 * The application knows to receive the csv, parse it and calculate if flight is 'success'.
 * In the initialization time of the application, it orders the existing data and defines flight that are 'success'.